 The best course of action is to consult a mental health care professional, so they can determine the best course of action to help you and your teen.

-Therapy is something that can make a big difference in someone’s life.
-Teenagers with depression can benefit from therapy just as much as adult patients.
-If you’d like to help them overcome depression, then signing up for therapy is a great first step.
+Therapy is something that can make a big difference for someone’s life.
+Teenagers with MDD can benefit from therapy just as much as adult patients.
+If you’d like to help them overcome MDD, then signing up for therapy is a great first step.

 There are options to consider when signing up for therapy.
 Some people like to go the traditional route of signing up for therapy at an in-person clinic.
 Others might like the idea of looking into online therapy due to the overall convenience.
 Online therapy is very much the same as traditional therapy, except that it allows you to get help from the comfort of home.

 You might find the idea of signing up for online therapy at BetterHelp to be very appealing.
 This platform has been able to help many people with MDD to learn how to move forward in life.
 Depression is a serious problem, but it can be dealt with when you have the right assistance.
 Your teen will learn to develop skills and coping mechanisms while working through the issues that are causing their depression.